 Keep yourself dry.

 Staying dry helps keep odor at bay, as it is harder for bacteria to breed on dry skin.
 If you often, it’s a good idea to invest in quality moisture-wicking activewear.
 These kinds of fabrics pull sweat away from the skin, allowing it to quickly evaporate and keep you comfortable and dry as you exercise.
-Having a small towel on hand during your can help minimize the amount of sweat and bacteria that linger, too.
+Having a small towel on hand during your can help minimize perspiration and bacteria that causes sour body odor.

 Wash regularly with antibacterial soap.